krancour/brignext/PROPOSAL.md

 specifiable.

-Although Brigade 2.0 is proposed to prohibit users from _specifying_ the namespace in which a given project's workloads will be executed and likewise prohibits the service accounts utilized by a project's workers and jobs from be specified, Brigade will _expose_ all of this information to users in a read-only capacity.
+Although Brigade 2.0 is proposed to prohibit users from _specifying_ the namespace or service accounts used by a project, this information can still be _exposed_ in a read-only capacity.
 By doing so, users implementing advanced use cases and having need to customize the underlying namespace (for instance, manually launching supplemental, long-running processes) or service accounts (to grant workers or jobs additional permissions within the Kubernetes namespace or cluster) may still do so by "dropping down" to Kubernetes to effect those customizations-- if they have the necessary privileges within the cluster.

 Refer to:

 * [Issue #755](https://github.com/brigadecore/brigade/issues/755)

+### Overview of Proposed Changes

+The architecture described earlier in this document should enable remediation of all issues cited as rational for a major release.

+Proposed changes of note include (but are not limited to):

+* Streamlined domain model
+  * Made more intuitive
+  * Gateway-specific fields eliminated
+  * Projects made discoverable / able to subscribe to events
+* Streamlined UX
+  * Clumsy interactive project create/update process eliminated; replaced with "project as code" approach and JSON schema to validate project file format
+  * Kubernetes expertise not required
+* Introduction of a Brigade API
+  * Kubernetes cluster access not required
+  * OpenID Connect used for authentication (optional locally; required for remote clusters)
+  * Gateways granted insight into events they have created-- access to status and logs
+* Prevent data loss
+  * Do not use Kubernetes as a data store
+  * Store project configuration and events in MongoDB
+  * Store logs in MongoDB
+* Cluster resources managed better
+  * Message bus used to limit concurrent workers
+* Alternative workers made easier to create
+  * Tight coupling to the default worker undone
+  * Worker input made easier to consume
+  * Formal support for YAML and TypeScript-based workers to come in subsequent 2.x releases

+### Assumptions

+Since the new domain model and API permit projects to subscribe to events, it is assumed (and required) that events _do not ever contain sensitive information_.
+If a project's workflows must access sensitive event-related information, then those events should only _reference_ the sensitive information.
+The project's worker and/or jobs can retrieve the sensitive information through API calls to the upstream event source using project secrets to authenticate.

+If this assumption is challenged, the event subscription feature will have to be reconsidered or redesigned.

 ### Unknowns and Risks

-The biggest challenges foreseen lurking within the proposed architecture involve syncing across the record keeping and scheduling subsystems and how the answers to that problem may also impact Brigade's infrastructure footprint.
+The biggest challenges foreseen involve reliably syncing across the record keeping and scheduling subsystems, and how the ultimate solution may also impact Brigade's underlying dependencies.

-Consider, for instance, that when a new event is created, an entry must be made in the record service's underlying data store, multiple event-related resources must be created on the workload execution substrate (Kubernetes) by the scheduling service, and the scheduling service must also enqueue work to be completed asynchronously by the scheduling agent.
-If either the second or third step were to fail, the record keeping subsystem and scheduling subsystem would fall out of sync.
-An event may be recorded, for instance, but one or more corresponding Kubernetes resources may not have been created.

-There are steps that can be taken to mitigate both the liklihood and impact of scenarios like the one described above.
-For instance, when applicable, database transactions can be used to prevent new events from being committed to the record service's underlying datastore if subsequent steps in the event creation process fail.
-Without additional care, however, this could result in pending data store writes being rolled back whilst leaving behind corresponding Kubernetes resources-- the inverse of the original scenario.
-This could be tolerated, however, if the record service is designated as _the source of truth_ with all other components dependent on that source of truth only, or otherwise capable of rectifying discrepancies.

-Related, is the question of whether database transactions in MongoDB are truly tenable to begin with.
-Distributed transactions are only available when MongoDB is deployed in a certain configuration (with replica sets enabled) _and_ are only available for very recent version of MongoDB.
-Such requirements impact the overhead of running MongoDB in-cluster _and_ impede the availability of the alternatives-- hosted, _managed_ MongoDB compatible services-- some of which are actually multi-mode data stores that are compatible only with older versions of the MongoDB APIs and support a lowest-common-denominator feature set.
+Consider, for instance, that one possible solution utilizes database transactions to roll back changes to the record store when related operations in the scheduling subsystem fail.
+Since only very new versions of MongoDB support transactions and, even then, support them only in specific configurations, this may limit the availability of Brigade-compatible data stores from major cloud vendors.

-Cummulatively, these issues are likely to prompt several iterations of amending the architecture and revising the implementation in order to achieve both stability and a minimized infrastructure footprint.
-The possibility exists that even the recommendation to use MongoDB as the record service's underlying datastore may need to be revisited.
+Keeping data in sync across subsystems while also keeping Brigade's dependencies in check is likely to prompt several iterations of amending the architecture and revising the implementation and/or technology choices.

 ### Working Proof of Concept

-The author acknowledges his proposal has been informed to a significant degree by a working proof of concept, but wishes to dispel any misconception that the PoC represents the output of a premature or "stealth" development effort.
-Many concepts put forth by this proposal represent radical departures from Brigade 1.x and warranted an exploration of their tenability.
+The author acknowledges this proposal has been informed to a significant degree by a working proof of concept, but wishes to dispel any misconception that the PoC represents the output of a premature or "stealth" development effort.
+Many concepts put forth by this proposal represent radical departures from Brigade 1.x and warranted a detailed exploration of their tenability.

-Should any PoC code be reused in any form, additional rigor will be applied to reconcile it with the final draft of the proposal and to ensure high degrees of code hygeine, commit hygeine, and test coverage.
+Should any PoC code be reused in any form, additional rigor will be applied to reconcile it with the final draft of this proposal and to ensure high degrees of code hygeine, commit hygeine, and test coverage.

 ### Development Approach